svermeulen/nvim-teal-maker/ReadMe.md

   }
   ```

-  * See documentation for [tl](https://github.com/teal-language/tl) / [cyan](https://github.com/teal-language/cyan) for more details on this config file.

 5. Execute `:TealBuild`

 6. Your `tl` files inside the `/teal` directory should now have been compiled to lua and placed where neovim expects them (the `/lua` directory)